Ete and Ali

 ete und ali

 Playing the sensual and difficult Marita is Daniela Hoffmann.
-Born in 1963, Hoffmann appeared in several movies and televisions shows in the GDR before the Wall came down.
-She is a talented comedic actress, with a distinctive voice that has led to several jobs dubbing the voices for Hollywood films, most notably the voice of Julia Roberts in nearly every German dub of her films since 1990.
+Born in 1963, Hoffmann appeared in several movies and television shows in the GDR before the Wall came down.
+She is a talented comedic actress with a distinctive voice that has led to several jobs dubbing the voices for Hollywood films, most notably the voice of Julia Roberts in nearly every German dub of her films since 1990.

 eteandali-naked2

-Like Ete and Ali, Kahane served time in the Nationale Volksarmee (National People’s Army), then studied directing at the Academy for Film and Television (Hochschule für Film und Fernsehen der DDR).
+Like Ete and Ali, Kahane served in the Nationale Volksarmee (National People’s Army), then studied directing at the Academy for Film and Television (Hochschule für Film und Fernsehen der DDR).
 For several years after the Wende, Kahane worked in television, turning in several popular children’s films for the small screen.
 In 2008, he directed the feature film Die rote Zora (Red Zora), based on Kurt Held’s popular children’s book Die rote Zora und ihre Bande (Red Zora and her Gang).
 He followed this with Meine schöne Nachbarin (My Beautiful Neighbor), which stars Ete’s portrayer, Jörg Schüttauf.

 Although Ete and Ali is primarily played for laughs, the laughs are sometimes bittersweet.
 Unlike most comedies from Hollywood, the story doesn’t resolve itself into a nice pat answer at the end.
-Things are complicated and life goes on.
+Things are complicated, and life goes on.

-IMDB page for the film.
+IMDb page for the film.

-Buy this film.
+Stream this film.

 1. In an interview in the Märkischen Allgemeinen Zeitung newspaper, filmmaker Volker Schlöndorff went so far as to recommend throwing away all the films that came out of DEFA, calling them mediocre.
-His statement was followed by an open letter from the actors, directors, writers and other film technicians, several of whom had also signed the protest letter to East German government denouncing the expatriation of Wolf Biermann.
-In a a stubborn denial of facts worthy of Erich Honecker, Schlöndorff continues to defend his blockheaded position.
+His statement was followed by an open letter from the actors, directors, writers, and other film technicians, several of whom had also signed the protest letter to East German government denouncing the expatriation of Wolf Biermann.
+In a stubborn denial of facts worthy of Erich Honecker, Schlöndorff continues to defend his blockheaded position.

-© Jim Morton and East German Cinema Blog, 2016.
+© Jim Morton and East German Cinema Blog, 2025.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Jim Morton and East German Cinema Blog with appropriate and specific direction to the original content.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.